makwaijun/personalwebpagev2/content/Poetry/Poetry5.md

 Profound in substance, blind to compassion,

-A villain's truth is to fix a world in need of correction,
+A villain's truth is to fix a world in need of correction.

-for the shroud of harmony is no longer fair,
+For the music of harmony is no longer fair,

-but a curtailment of speed and progress, of a utilitarian's care
+but a curtailment of speed and progress, for a utilitarian's care.

 &nbsp;

 Heroism is but to seek corroboration from the masses,

-Written superfluously by unjust kiss-asses.
+written superfluously by unjust kiss-asses.

 For whom is the ultimate judge, but oblivion and god,

-To smile at the devil, while the angels laud,
+to smile at the devil, while the angels laud.

 But care we not, for the majority lack will,